rubenwardy/minetest_modding_book/en/chapters/node_drawtypes.md

     </figcaption>
 </figure>

-Allfaces nodes are partially transparent nodes - they have holes on the faces - which show every single face of the cube, even if sides are up against another node (which would normally be hidden).
-Leaves in vanilla minetest_game use this drawtype.
+Allfaces are nodes which show all of their faces, even if they're against another node.
+This is mainly used by leaves as you don't want a gaping space when looking through the transparent holes, but instead a nice leaves effect.

 {% highlight lua %}
 minetest.register_node("default:leaves", {